Bertha P. Dutton: Early years

 Dutton was the only child of farmers Orrin Judd Dutton and Fannie B. Stewart.

 Dutton's favorite high school subjects were history, classical art and literature.
 She was enrolled at the Lincoln (Nebraska) School of Commerce and the University of Nebraska from 1929 to 1931.
 She worked as a bank clerk and had other jobs, and she initially prepared herself for a career in similar fields, but fate intervened.
 After she was accidentally hit by a car one evening, she had to recuperate in the hospital for several weeks.
 While there, one of her visiting teachers suggested that Dutton might enjoy attending the University of New Mexico to study anthropology, which seemed more in line with her interests.
 She took the advice and began her studies there in 1932.

-She worked as secretary in the university's Anthropology Department from 1933-1936 and after graduation, the noted anthropologist Edgar Lee Hewett hired her at the Museum of New Mexico (MNM) in Santa Fe, New Mexico in 1936.
+She worked as secretary in the university's Anthropology Department from 1933 to 1936 and after graduation, the noted anthropologist Edgar Lee Hewett hired her at the Museum of New Mexico (MNM) in Santa Fe, New Mexico in 1936.

 As Dutton was serving as Hewett's administrative assistant, she convinced him that the museum needed more than archeology exhibits.
 She proposed that ethnology exhibits should accompany those on archaeology and Hewett agreed, promoting her to museum curator of ethnology in 1939.